arras-energy/gridlabd-old/docs/Module/Powerflow/Voltdump.md

   char8 filemode;
 ~~~

-Sets the file write mode
+Sets the file write mode.
+Use w to write a new file each dump.
+Use a to append each dump to the end of file when a new timestamp is generated.

 ### `interval`